Jonesdl-2785/portfolio/README.md

-# portfolio
 # Udacity Portfolio Project

-# Photos used by Permission
+Photos used by Permission
-# unsplash.com and pexels.com
+unsplash.com and pexels.com